Amateur Astronomers Association of Pittsburgh: Nicholas E. Wagman Observatory

 The AAAP owns and operates the Observatory, which was originally built in 1987 and expanded in 1995.
 It is the first and only amateur astronomical observatory in Western Pennsylvania dedicated to public education and enjoyment of the science of astronomy.
 Members use the facility for recreational and scientific observations, as well as scheduled public viewing evenings known as Star Parties, as well as recreational and scientific observations by members.
-During these events, visitors can view celestial objects through the observatory's two large permanent telescopes: the Brashear 11-inch Refractor and the Manka Memorial Telescope, a 21-inch Newtonian Reflector, or any of the portable telescopes set up on the grounds by members.
+During these events, visitors can view celestial objects through the observatory's two large permanent telescopes: the Brashear 11-inch Refractor and the Wade D. Barbin 21.5-inch Reflector (formerly the Manka Memorial Telescope), a 21-inch Newtonian Reflector, or any of the portable telescopes set up on the grounds by members.
 Additionally, the observatory is available for use by scout groups, science classes from local schools, and civic groups.